 Considering the trade-off when choosing any technical solution is unavoidable.
 With the revolutions in front-end development recently, the cost for applying PWA is reduced nearly zero.
 Many frameworks abstract PWA with higher APIs where all things developers need to do is defining the things they want.
 No need to manually implement service workers anymore, except you really understand what you are doing.

 PWA is a good design pattern where it enhances the user experience, development experience, and product quality as well.
 The cost of applying it now is not notable, too.
-But PWA is still not extremely well about performance if compare to native apps because of the limited power of the browser.
+But PWA is still not extremely well at performance if compare to native apps because of the limited power of the browser.
 However, we can hope in the future where the hardware infrastructure is dramatically improved.
 It is just a time problem.

 Thank you for your valuable reading time!